Four Things to Consider Before Disclosing Student Information in an Emergency

 - Have clear guidance in place before an emergency on when student information can be disclosed.

-- Limit disclosure to individuals with a true need to know the information, but remember that this can in some cases include students if necessary to help protect against a threat.
+- Limit disclosure to individuals with a true need to know the information, but remember that this can in some cases includes students if necessary to help protect against a threat.

-Notably, the implementing regulations for the Illinois School Student Records Act provide specific factors to consider before releasing student information in an emergency, and also require that a parent be notified no later than the next school day that such information was released.
-For assistance with implementing guidance on disclosure of student information, programs to monitor student information, and other issues relating to student privacy and school safety, contact Amy Dickerson, Jennifer Smith, or another Franczek attorney.
+Notably, the implementing regulations for the Illinois School Student Records Act provide specific factors to consider before releasing student information in an emergency and also require that a parent be notified no later than the next school day that such information was released.